man-group/dtale/README.md

 ![](https://raw.githubusercontent.com/man-group/dtale/master/docs/images/Instances_preview.png)

+#### About
-- **About**: This will give you information about what version of D-Tale you're running as well as if its out of date to whats on PyPi.
+This will give you information about what version of D-Tale you're running as well as if its out of date to whats on PyPi.

 |Up To Date|Out Of Date|
 |--------|:------:|
 |![](https://raw.githubusercontent.com/man-group/dtale/master/docs/images/About-up-to-date.png)|![](https://raw.githubusercontent.com/man-group/dtale/master/docs/images/About-out-of-date.png)|

+#### Resize
-- **Resize**: mostly a fail-safe in the event that your columns are no longer lining up.
+Mostly a fail-safe in the event that your columns are no longer lining up.
 Click this and should fix that

+#### Iframe-mode/Full-mode
+This is only available if you are not viewing D-Tale from an jupyter notebook output cell.
+This will toggle between the two types of functionality:
+- **Full-mode**: column selection, column-specific options in in the main menu & all tools are displayed in modal windows
+- **Iframe-mode**: no column selection, column-specific menus on head click & some tools will now open separate browser windows (Correlations, Coverage, Describe, Histogram & Instances)

+#### Shutdown
-- **Shutdown**: pretty self-explanatory, kills your D-Tale session (there is also an auto-kill process that will kill your D-Tale after an hour of inactivity)
+Pretty self-explanatory, kills your D-Tale session (there is also an auto-kill process that will kill your D-Tale after an hour of inactivity)

-### Menu functions w/ one column is selected
+### Menu functions w/ column(s) selected

 ![](https://raw.githubusercontent.com/man-group/dtale/master/docs/images/Menu_one_col.png)

+#### Move To Front
-- **Move To Front**: moves your column to the front of the "unlocked" columns
+Moves your column to the front of the "unlocked" columns

+#### Lock
-- **Lock**: adds your column to "locked" columns
+Adds your column to "locked" columns
   - "locked" means that if you scroll horizontally these columns will stay pinned to the right-hand side
   - this is handy when you want to keep track of which date or security_id you're looking at
   - by default, any index columns on the data passed to D-Tale will be locked

+#### Unlock
-- **Unlock**: removed column from "locked" columns
+Removed column from "locked" columns

+#### Sorting
-- **Sorting** (Ascending/Descending/Clear): applies/removes sorting to the column selected
+Applies/removes sorting (Ascending/Descending/Clear) to the column selected

-  - Important: as you add sorts they sort added will be added to the end of the multi-sort.
+*Important*: as you add sorts they sort added will be added to the end of the multi-sort.
 For example:

 | Action        | Sort           |
 | ------------- |:--------------:|